 XSS attacks fall into three categories: Persistent/Stored XSS, Reflected XSS and DOM based XSS.

-Persistent XSS attacks store malicious script on the web application server.
-Any user accessing the application becomes vulnerable to the script executing in their browser.
+- Persistent/Stored XSS attacks store a malicious script on the web application server.
+Any user accessing the application becomes vulnerable to having the script execute in their browser.

-Client side scripts have complete access to the DOM, and can access or modify any part thereof, including session data theft, cookie manipulation or theft, accessing previous browsing history, etc. For example, an attacker who succeeds in exploiting XSS vulnerabilities can hijack session data of an authenticated user.
-This allows an attacker to change a user password gaining access to the victim’s account/system.
+Client-side scripts have complete access to the DOM and can access or modify any part of it, including session data theft, cookie manipulation or theft, accessing previous browsing history, and so on.
+For example, an attacker who succeeds in exploiting XSS vulnerabilities can hijack session data of an authenticated user.
+This allows an attacker to change a user's password, thus gaining access to the victim’s account/system.

-Even more crucial, XSS attacks can allow the whole client system to be controlled by an attacker.
-Malicious scripts can silently redirect client browsers to attacker controlled domains serving malware like browser exploit kits (for example, blackhole).
-These kits profile the user browsers including type, version plugins, etc. They then foist a kitchen sink full of exploits that target known and unknown vulnerabilities, including those in Adobe, Java and Microsoft plugins.
-Exploit Kits are often first to incorporate the latest threats, lacking vendor patches, and are generally available for a few hundred dollars.
+Even more crucial, XSS attacks can allow an attacker to control the entire client system.
+Malicious scripts can silently redirect client browsers to attacker-controlled domains serving malware-like browser exploit kits (like Black Hole).
+These kits profile the user browsers including type, version plugins, and so on.
+They then foist a large number of various exploits that target known and unknown vulnerabilities, including those in Adobe, Java, and Microsoft plugins.
+Exploit kits are often first to incorporate the latest threats that lack vendor patches, and are generally available for a few hundred dollars.

 - URL Parameters